afong413/Campus-LMS-Apple/README.md

 ## Features (so far)

 This list is kind of short.
 Don't bully me.
 I had a week.
-Remember this is mostly just features I "_would_ add".
+Remember this project is mostly just something I "_would_ add".
 The ones I already did were just because I wanted something to code lol.

 - Create assignments (in website but that's broken at the moment)
   - Using the TipTap rich text editor.